This post may contain affiliate links. Please read my disclosure.

 - Cook on high pressure for 120 minutes.
 Let pressure release naturally.

-- Place in the fridge overnight, then skim the excess fat off the next morning (see layer of fat in photo below). **you can leave the fat for a richer broth.
+- Place in the fridge overnight, then skim the excess fat off the next morning (optional).

 - Store in the fridge in an airtight container for up to 1 week, or in the freezer for up to 6 months.